RetroDECK/ES-DE/THEMES-DEV.md

 * The helpsystem `textColorDimmed` and `iconColorDimmed` properties (which apply when opening a menu) were always defined under the system view configuration which meant these properties could not be separately set for the gamelist views.
 Now these properties work as expected with the possibility to configure separate values for the system and gamelist views
 * When right-aligning the helpsystem using an X origin value of 1, the element is now aligned correctly to the defined position instead of being offset by the entrySpacing width (in RetroPie ES the offset was instead the hardcoded element entry padding)
 * Correct theme structure is enforced more strictly than before, and deviations will generate error log messages and make the theme loading fail
-* Many additional elements and properties have been added, refer to the [Reference](THEMES-DEV.md#reference) section for more information
+* Many additional elements and properties have been added, refer to the reference section for more information

 Attempting to use any of the legacy logic in the new theme structure will make the theme loading fail, for example adding the _extra="true"_ attribute to any element.